What is a notary public?

 - If you live in Minnesota, visit the Minnesota Notary Public Web Site.

 - Mailbox shops, copy services, banks and some libraries often provide notary services to the public.

 - Your place of employment may have notary public services.

 Where can I find more information about notaries public?

-The Minnesota Secretary of State commissions Minnesota's notaries public.
-Please visit their web site to find information on what it means to be a notary, how to obtain a commission, how to check on a notary's commission status, and how to file a complaint against an individual notary.
+Visit the Minnesota Notary Public Web Site to find information on what it means to be a notary in Minnesota, how to obtain a commission, how to check on a notary's commission status, and how to file a complaint against an individual notary.